aycftf/acarter.github.io/_pages/about.md

 layout: about
 title: HOME
 permalink: /
-subtitle: <a href='#'> Cybersecurity Student that specializes in OS, Networking, and general software security and designnnnn.
+subtitle: <a href='#'> Cybersecurity Student that specializes in OS, Networking, and general software security and design.

 profile:
   align: right